hrani/HillTau/README.md

 PythonCode: The code to run HillTau.

+CppCode: The code to run HillTau using python bindings via Pybind11 to C++.

 [Documentation for HillTau](Documentation.md)

 [Preprint for HillTau](https://www.biorxiv.org/content/10.1101/2020.09.20.305250v1), which discusses many aspects of its design and use.

 ## Installation
 Copy the two files hillTau.py and hillTauSchema.json from PythonCode to your target directory.

+OR

+pip install hillTau

 ## Versions
-HillTau has been tested with Python 2.7.17 and Python 3.6.9
+The Python version of HillTau has been tested with Python 2.7.17 and Python 3.6.9<br>
+The C++ version of HillTau uses Python 3.6 or higher.
+It is the recommended version.

 ## Examples
 Examples: Directory with examples